 If you have a newer car, your insurance premium might be too steep to pay upfront.
 A popular option is to choose monthly payments, though this option may not ease the burden by much, because those payments can seem like an additional car payment.
 As costly as it is to maintain an automobile, there are a few things you can do to lower your insurance premium and keep it low.
+Read on to learn more about car insurance and how to manage your policy.

 1. Don’t Allow Your Policy to Lapse